thisiscmt/BookmarkBrowser/README.md

 ===============
 This web application is for accessing Firefox Sync bookmarks from a mobile device.
 It mimics the functionality of the former Firefox Home iOS app.
 My inspiration for it was a bug in Firefox Home that caused it to randomly re-arrange my bookmark ordering after I would add a new one from my desktop machine or laptop.
-Version 1.0 was built on KnockoutJS and used the FxsyncNet wrapper to access Sync storage directly.
+Version 1.0 was built on [KnockoutJS](http://knockoutjs.com/) and used the [FxSyncNet](https://github.com/pieterderycke/FxSyncNet) wrapper to access Sync storage directly.
 Version 2.0 is based on AngularJS and doesn't attempt to connect to any Sync APIs.
 The issue I kept running into was Mozilla would constantly change the login API such that I couldn't authenticate unattended.
 They say that eventually there will be a nicer way for third-party apps to authenticate a Firefox account so they can access
 Sync data (via OAuth), but I didn't want to wait around.
-If they eventually offer such a way, I might reconsider using it to access the bookmark
-collection directly again.
+If they eventually offer such a way, I might reconsider using it to access the bookmark collection directly again.
+It would also be nice to be able to insert a new bookmark via the app.

 Version 2 has the following features:
 * Allows uploading of a bookmark backup file from Firefox (.json) to a server, then downloading to the client